Kaylam60/SLAM-Based-Robot/index.md

-# Lab 6: Orientation PID control ( Not completed yet)
+# Lab 6: Orientation PID control
 ### Objective
 The objective of this lab is to implement a PID controller that corrects the orientation of our RC car in response to an orientation change/shift using the IMU.